Meriden Adult Education endorses and participates in a variety of community learning programs including the following:

 - Children First Initiative - CFI improves the lives of Meriden children and families through increased parent involvement in civic life.
 We provide parents with training programs, serve as a citywide convener on children's issues, and sponsor and disseminate key research on the status of Meriden's families.
 Call 203-630-3566.

 Meriden Parent Leadership Training Institute

 Meriden's PLTI teaches parents wanting to improve lifelong health, safety and learning of children how to become stronger leaders for their children and community.
 This is a 20-week course to address issues of concern such as neighborhood safety, community economic development, quality child health care, educational development and improving the quality of their lives through self-empowerment.

 Senior Buddy Readers

-The School Readiness program offers affordable, quality child care for three and four year old Meriden residents through a grant provided by the Office of Early Childhood.
-The family weekly fee is based on income.
-To be eligible, your child must be a Meriden resident between ages 3 and 4.
-If you need quality full-time or part-time child care, please contact Jennifer Gaglin, the Meriden School Readiness Coordinator, at 203-630-4222 or email email@example.com.
+School Readiness offers affordable, quality child care for 3 and 4 year old Meriden residents through a grant provided by the Office of Early Childhood.
+The weekly fee is based on income and family size.
+To be eligible, your child must be a Meriden resident between the ages of 3 and 4.
+If you need quality full time or part time child care, please contact Jennifer Baglin, Meriden School Readiness Coordinator at 203-630-4222 or email her at firstname.lastname@example.org.

 Would you like to teach an enrichment course for us?